rambly/ZeldaClassic-zscript-docs/2.53.2/docs/game.md

 Use the `ST_` constants in std.zh for the flag parameter.

-**NOTE**
+!!! note
-:	Screen numbers in ZQuest are usually displayed in hexadecimal.
-You can use hexadecimal values prefixed with `0x` as the argument to `screen`.
+	Screen numbers in ZQuest are usually displayed in hexadecimal.
+[Per ZScript's syntax](syntax.html#numbers), you can use hexadecimal values prefixed with `0x` as the argument to `screen`.

 <!-- **Example** -->
+!!! error "TODO"
 	(TODO) !

 ---

 ### Game->SetScreenState()